Parents and Careers Guide to SEND

 Mental Health Support

-The wellbeing of trainees is very important to us.
+The wellbeing of apprentices is very important to us.
 We ensure that the support team have received appropriate training to help trainees who are experiencing mental health issues or simply need a friendly chat to help manage a short-term problem.
 Calex invests in safeguarding training for all staff and has developed safeguarding policies and procedures to ensure we can quickly identify issues and concerns.

 SEND and Inclusion Policy